Overview of PhD Program

 The onus to engage in the IDP process is on the student, with the support and input of the adviser.
 Although the IDP is kept on file in the department, it is primarily a document for use by the student.
 Through the IDP process, it is possible that the student may decide to identify various additional mentors to whom they can go for expertise and advice.

-Once an IDP is written, it is expected that it will be revisited and revised by the student and their adviser (and when appropriate, the dissertation committee) on an annual basis, and that this review will be integrated into an annual review process for each student.
-It is expected that the department will keep a record of this document, and of the process by which it was developed and revised.
+Once an IDP is written, it is expected that it will be revisited and revised by the student and their adviser (and when appropriate, the dissertation committee) on an annual basis and that this review will be integrated into an annual review process for each student.
+It is expected that the department will keep a record of this document and of the process by which it was developed and revised.

 - Adviser's Response to the plan.
 It is required that the adviser be involved in a review and possible refinement of the student's IDP process.
 In most instances, an adviser's feedback will be provided in the context of an in-person meeting.
 There may be circumstances where it makes sense to involve other faculty members (such as co-advisers, training program leaders, or members of the thesis committee).
-There may also be times (such as if remote field work is being undertaken) where review of a plan needs to occur via skype or phone call.
-In all cases students and advisers should discuss the plan submitted/amended
+There may also be times (such as if remote field work is being undertaken) where review of a plan needs to occur via Zoom or phone call.
+In all cases students and advisers should discuss the plan submitted/amended.

 - The student should set up a meeting with their adviser specifically to review the IDP.
 The IDP should be forwarded to the adviser in advance of this meeting so that the adviser has time to review before the meeting.
-The student and the adviser should discuss the IDP, and possibly revise (e.g. add goals or members of the mentorship team).
+The student and the adviser should discuss the IDP and possibly revise (e.g. add goals or members of the mentorship team).

 - Annual Departmental and program feedback to the student.
-Written feedback will be provided from the department/program, that evaluates student progress in the program to date and the student's graduation trajectory, and progress towards stated career goals.
+Written feedback will be provided from the department/program, that evaluates student progress in the program to date and the student's graduation trajectory, and progress toward stated career goals.
 Departmental feedback should be integrated into the IDP process.
 After Year 1, students will receive written departmental feedback before the beginning of the first term of each year.
 The goals outlined in the IDP will be reviewed in preparation of this feedback.
 Other elements of the IDP will not factor into departmental feedback.

 Ideas for Items/Topics to Consider in Creation/Review of the IDP